crys-cross/ethernaut-attacks/README.md

 - Claim ownership of this contract.

 #### SOLUTION:
 - In older versions of solisity contract, constructors were functions named the same as the contract name.
 In this level, Fallout contract is not the same as Fal1out function within the contract thus not making is as a constructor but rather an ordinary function which the player could call to become the new owner.
 Change the Fallout level address to your instance.
-Run attackFallout.ts with (yarn hardhat scripts/attackFallback.ts --network goerli) to run it in goerli network and wait for it to pass.
+Run attackFallout.ts with (yarn hardhat scripts/attackFallback.ts) and wait for it to pass.

 #### FILES:
 - attackFallout.ts - scripts